elmazzun/krnl/README.md

 # Clone this repo
 $ git clone ... && cd krnl

-# Install Docker and QEMU
+# Install Docker, QEMU and GDB
 $ sudo apt install ...

+# Copy .my-gdbinit in your home and rename it ./gdbinit

 # Build the krnl build environment Docker image
 $ ./build-lab.sh